tedmoore/schelp2/docs/Classes/Pdef.md

 One pattern may have many streams in different places.
 A change in the pattern definition Pdef propagates through all streams.
 The change does not have to be immediate - there is a scheme to schedule when the change becomes effective: a **quant** and **clock** (like elsewhere) and a **condition**.

 ### `clock`
-get or set the instance's default clock, used by [#-play](#-play) if no other clock is specified.
+get or set the instance's default clock, used by [play](#play) if no other clock is specified.
 Defaults to TempoClock.default.
 ### `quant`
 Set the quantisation time for beat accurate scheduling.**Arguments:**